Ohio State University Extension in Medina does NOT perform soil or water tests on site.

 This list is provided to the public for informational purposes only.
-Inclusion on this list does not serve as an endorsement or approval of services, vendors, or companies by OSU or OSU Extension.
-OSU is not responsible for persons who use information from this form or any business transactions
+Inclusion on this list does not serve as an endorsement or approval of services, vendors, or companies by the Ohio State University or OSU Extension.
+The Ohio State University is not responsible for persons who use information from this form or any business transactions

 Hay & Forage Testing